shrinkray/shrinkray/README.md

 ### Focused to learn ...

-**Astro, React, Accessiblity, and Typescript by building project sites and coursework**
+**Astro, React, Accessiblity, and Typescript by through various exercies and building project sites and coursework**

 - 🔭 I’m working on a portfolio site, [ShrinkrayLabs](https://shrinkray-labs.vercel.app/) and a code exercises site called DevCharms both in AstroJS
 - 🌱 I’m learning [Practical Accessibility](https://practical-accessibility.today/) testing with screen readers
 - 👯 Let's work together to build an equitible web
-- 💬 Ask me about Technical Writing, Frontend, Fullstack, and Accessibility skills
+- 💬 Ask me about Technical Writing, Frontend, Design Systems, and Accessibility skills

 ***